Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Introduction

-Many researchers have investigated the use of ELs for frequency regulation in the power grid \cite{cheng2022coordinated,dozein2021fast,dozein2022virtual}, demonstrating the capability of the ELs for load regulation within seconds.
-This capability can smooth renewable power fluctuations in OReP2HS, reducing BESS capacity requirements.
-However, this second-level capability is not considered in existing works with 5-minute or hourly resolution, leading to a potential overestimation of the optimal BESS size.
-Therefore, a high-resolution EMS for OReP2HS is needed.
+Second, many researchers have investigated the use of ELs for frequency regulation in the power grid \cite{cheng2022coordinated,dozein2021fast,dozein2022virtual}, demonstrating the capability of the ELs for load regulation within seconds.
+This capability can smooth renewable power fluctuations, reducing BESS capacity requirements.
+However, this second-level capability is not considered in existing works with 5-min or hourly resolution, leading to a potential overestimation of the optimal BESS size.

-Moreover, in the absence of grid energy support, voltage and frequency stability are critical issues for the OReP2HS.
-Grid-forming control, typically implemented in BESS, thus becomes essential \cite{rosso2021gridforming}.
-It provides necessary frequency and voltage references for OReP2HS and adjusts output power instantaneously to maintain stability.
-If the power imbalance exceeds the BESS capacity, the OReP2HS may destabilize immediately or shut down due to the loss of references \cite{lasseter2019gridforming}.
-This process occurs on the time scale of milliseconds and involves complex interactions among the PV, WT, BESS, and EL control loops.
-Simulations reported in the literature reviewed in Table \ref{tab:literature}, with minute to hourly resolution, cannot reveal the system stability, risking the underestimation of the BESS requirements and erroneous estimation of LCOH.
-Thus, the LCOH ranges of 1.6--3.5 USD/kg reported in the literature \cite{ibagon2023techno,ibanez2022simulation,ibanez2023off,ZHENG2023113763} appear to be overly optimistic.
+Third, since the absence of grid energy support, grid-forming BESS provides necessary frequency and voltage references for an OReP2HS and adjusts its output power instantaneously to maintain them within thresholds \cite{rosso2021gridforming}.
+If the power imbalance exceeds the BESS capacity, the OReP2HS may destabilize immediately or shut down due to the loss of operating references \cite{lasseter2019gridforming}.
+This grid-forming dynamic of BESS occurs on the time scale of milliseconds and involves complex interactions among the control loops of PV, WTs, and ELs. { Simulations reported in the literature reviewed in Table \ref{tab:literature} with minute-level to hourly resolution, cannot truly reveal the real grid-forming process of an OReP2HS and consider frequency and voltage security constraints in designing, risking the underestimation of the BESS size required to provide reliable grid-forming support and erroneous estimation of LCOH.}